Dr Emma Agusita

 Emma's research interests include:

-Cultural & Creative Entrepreneurship ~ Creative Enterprise & Entrepreneurship Education ~ Visual, Creative & Participatory Pedagogies and Methodologies ~ Civic & Community Media ~ Digital Communications Technologies ~ Creative Studies of Migration
+Collaborative (Visual, Creative & Participatory) Pedagogies and Methodologies ~ Civic & Community Media ~ Digital Communications Technologies ~ Creative Studies of Migration ~ Cultural & Creative Entrepreneurship ~ Creative Enterprise & Entrepreneurship Education

-Emma teaches on the BA Hons Media Communications, leading its Campaigns programme pathway, and on the MSc Sustainable Development in Practice.
+Emma teaches on the BA Hons Culture, Media and Creative Industries and BA Hons Media Communications, leading its Campaigns programme pathway, and on the MSc Sustainable Development in Practice.
 In addition to module leadership and teaching, Emma is experienced in curriculum development and re-design, pedagogic research and academic mentorship.
-She is a PhD supervisor & examiner and MSc research supervisor.
+She is a PhD Director of Studies, PhD supervisor and doctoral examiner, and MSc research supervisor.
+She is external examiner for Birmingham City University's Creative Arts MRes.
 Furthermore, Emma is an enterprise and entrepreneurship education specialist.

 Area of expertise